paritytech/rfc-bot/Dockerfile.README.md

 # rfc-bot

-## A GitHub App built with Probot that can submit rfc proposal referenda.
+## A GitHub bot built with Probot aiming to help in the creation of RFC proposal referenda.

 To run the bot via Docker: